 Tim Molter is a research scientist with degrees in Physics and Electrical Engineering specializing in software development and project management.
 After becoming aware of the power of writing a program during a Computational Physics course as an undergraduate, Tim has since been drawn to several ambitious technology projects both professionally and privately.
 As a published research engineer at the University of Washington, he co-developed an automated single-cell biological device for the MLSC.
 He then transitioned into finance by building a real-time trading platform for a small start-up hedge fund and taking a job at an international bank in Munich coding mission-critical market data interfaces.
 Tim is currently doing research and development in the field of artificial intelligence.

 Alex Nugent is an inventor and consultant at the intersection of Physics, Computation and Biology.
 As an undergraduate Physics major Alex pondered the physics of brains, which led him to discoveries uniting self-organization and information processing.
 This work has led to over 20 patents and the formation of KnowmTech LLC, an IP holding company for Alex’s work.
 Alex was instrumental in the creation of DARPA’s SyNAPSE (Systems of Neuromorphic Adaptive Plastic Scalable Electronics) and PI (Physical Intelligence) programs, which he advised.
-Alex is currently working toward the commercialization of his technology related to hybrid CMOS/Memristor adaptive electronics and helping to launch the field of thermodynamic computing.
+Alex is currently working toward the commercialization of his technology related to hybrid CMOS/Memristor adaptive electronics.